antonfirsov/docs/2015/07-dotnet46-rtm/dotnet46-rtm.md

 There are many great features in the [.NET Framework 4.6](http://go.microsoft.com/fwlink/?LinkId=528259).
 Some of these features, like RyuJIT and the latest GC updates, can provide improvements by just installing the .NET Framework 4.6.
 Give it at try!

 You learn more about the release by looking at [What's New in the .NET Framework](https://msdn.microsoft.com/library/ms171868.aspx#v46), the [.NET Framework 4.6 release changelist](https://github.com/microsoft/dotnet) and an [framework library API diff](https://github.com/microsoft/dotnet) between the .NET Framework 4.6 and 4.5.2 releases.
+Check out the [ASP.NET Team post](http://blogs.msdn.com/b/webdev/archive/2015/07/20/announcing-asp-net-4-6-and-asp-net-5-beta-5-in-visual-studio-2015-release.aspx) to learn more about ASP.NET updates.

 Reference Source
 ----------------